Evaluating Risk/Reward Propositions

 Ultimately, we have no preference between A, B, C and D in Exhibit 3, because investments that provide alpha are usually hard to find (unless everyone is panicking).
 Whatever the macroeconomic backdrop, we just try to find good investment opportunities that tilt in our favor.

-If one stock earned 10% per year compared to another stock that earned 8% per year, but the first stock had double the risk of the first, we believe that the second stock is the better investment from a risk/reward perspective.
+If one stock earned 10% per year compared to another stock that earned 8% per year, but the first stock had double the risk of the second, we believe that the second stock is the better investment from a risk/reward perspective.

 We view investment managers the same way.
 Many things could happen over the long run, so we don’t invest in ETFs or mutual funds that have the highest returns.
 Instead, we invest in the ones that have the best risk-adjusted returns.
 We think you should too.